astuff/pacmod_dbc/doc/user_can_protocol.md

 Otherwise the SYSTEM_READY signal in the GLOBAL_RPT_2 message shall be NOT_READY.

+## User Notification Command Priorities
+The buzzer and LED controls have a priority list as follows.
+BUZZER_MUTE (highest), BUZZER_ON, and internal PACMod (lowest) are the buzzer control priorities.
+LIGHT_COMMAND::OFF (highest), LED_BRIGHTNESS, INTERIOR_LIGHTS_RPT::AMBIENT_LIGHT_SENSOR, INTERIOR_LIGHTS_RPT::DIM_LEVEL, MAX_BRIGHTNESS (lowest) are the light control priorities, as available.

 ## Default Bit Values

 All undefined bits shall be set to 0.